Employment conditions and protections

 - the public holiday being transferred must otherwise be a working day for you, and

-- the day to which the holiday is being transferred must otherwise be a working day for you and must not be another public holiday.
+- the day that the holiday is being transferred to must otherwise be a working day for you and must not be another public holiday.

 The purpose of the transfer can’t be to stop you being entitled to time and a half payment for working on public holidays.
 However, the law says it’s allowable for the transfer to have that effect, so long as this wasn’t the reason for it.